 - Two spectrum analyzers were set up on the workbench in the electronics shop connected to small whip antennas and sweeping in the range of 100-200 MHz.
 After all of the fixtures in the shop were modified, the amount of noise indicated on the analyzers was 10-20dB lower than before the modification, depending on frequency.
 It was not completely gone, but significantly reduced.

-- Using a portable handie-talkie transceiver, several VHF (2 meter) repeaters were checked for signal quality within the shop before and after fixture modification.
+- Using a portable handie-talkie transceiver, several VHF (2 meter) repeaters were checked for receive signal quality within the shop before and after fixture modification.
 All but the strongest were inaudible in the shop prior to modification, but all were easily audible afterwards.
-A slight amount of extra noise is apparent when the lights are turned on, but there is no trouble in finding a location that provides a suitably noise-free signal for testing/monitoring now!
+A slight amount of extra noise is apparent when the lights are turned on, but there is no trouble in finding a location that provides a suitably noise-free signal for testing/monitoring now.

 The addition of screening

 Prior to the installation of the chokes in series with the lamps some experimentation was done with metallic screening of the fixture.
 The particular fixtures that we are using are light-gauge Lithonia fixtures that have spot-welded seams and appear to be likely to provide a reasonable RF-tight seal on the back side: It was via the open front, through the plastic diffuser that RFI was radiating - apparently from the tubes themselves.